Central Council of the Tlingit and Haida Indian Tribes of Alaska building

 The Cloud AI Problem for Tribal Governments

-Data sovereignty is not an abstract principle.
-It is a practical question about who controls the infrastructure where your information is processed.
+Data sovereignty is a practical question about who controls the infrastructure where your information is processed, not an abstract principle.

 When a tribal government uses a cloud AI service, the data in every prompt - constituent names, enrollment information, health records, emergency management details, internal governance discussions - leaves the tribal network.
 It travels to a data center owned by Amazon, Microsoft, Google, or another corporation.
 It is processed on shared infrastructure alongside data from other customers.
 The cloud provider's terms of service and privacy policy govern what happens to that data, not tribal law.